Seeed-Studio/wiki-documents/docs/Wio-Terminal-IO-SPI.md

-# Using SPI on ReScreen
+# Using SPI on Wio Terminal

-This Repo will demonstrate how to use SPI on Rescreen.
-You can use this to control other deivces!
+This Repo will demonstrate how to use SPI on Wio Terminal.
+You can use this to control other devices!

 ## Port Configurations